MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

 ---
-title: Manage capacity by adding a server of Azure Stack HCI. (preview)
+title: Manage capacity by adding a server of Azure Stack HCI (preview).
-description: Learn how to manage capacity on your Azure Stack HCI by adding a server. (preview) ms.topic: article
+description: Learn how to manage capacity on your Azure Stack HCI by adding a server (preview). ms.topic: article
 author: alkohli
 ms.author: alkohli